Phobos Emerges as a Formidable Threat in Q1 2024, LockBit Stays in the Top Spot Ransomware in Q1 2024

 LockBit also topped the ransomware families that targeted small- and medium-sized businesses, but its attacks on the segment is only a measly 2.0% of its total attacks in terms of file detections.
 Meanwhile, StopCrypt takes the top spot in families that hit consumer businesses.

-Ransomware gangs targeted the banking sector the most in the first quarter of 2024; this focus could be attributed to the continuous adoption of cryptocurrencies in that industry.
-Government sectors remain a favored target as conflicts between countries continue, while attacks on organizations in the technology sector take the third spot.
-Previously a hot target during and after the pandemic, the healthcare industry has descended to sixth place.
+Government sectors remain a favored target as conflicts between countries continue, followed by the technology sector.
+Previously a hot target during and after the pandemic, the healthcare industry has dropped to sixth place.

 Conti and BlackCat were part of the top ransomware families in the top targeted sectors across three months, except for the tech sector in February when Akira, Egogen, and Phobos were the most active.